roryl/handlebars.lucee/README.md

 # Handlebars.lucee
-An implementation of the Handlebars.js templating language in Lucee.
+An implementation of the Handlebars.js templating language in [Lucee](http://lucee.org/).
 Handlebars is a logic-less templating language and implements the language as defined by [Handlebars.js](http://handlebarsjs.com/)

 This documentation will not go into specifics of the Handlebars syntax, for that see [Handlebars.js](http://handlebarsjs.com/)

 Handlebars.lucee is a thin wrapper around [Handlebars.java](https://github.com/jknack/handlebars.java).
 For advanced usage and difference between Javascript Handlebars.js and Handlebars.lucee, read [their documentation](https://github.com/jknack/handlebars.java)

+Handlebars.js is also mosly compatabile with Mustache templates, but there [are differences](https://github.com/wycats/handlebars.js#differences-between-handlebarsjs-and-mustache)

 ##Why Handlebars.lucee?
 ###Less Complex Templates
-Handlebars is a logic-less templaing philosophy meaning that it does not by default contain expressions.
+Handlebars is a logicless templaing philosophy meaning that it does not by default contain expressions.
 It will only evaluate booleans and provide looping mechanisms.
 This keeps business logic from sneaking into view templates, but therefore requires that data passed to the template contains all of the output needed for rendering.
 It improves the separation and strictness of the view layer, at cost of the loss of templating flexibility.

 ###Isomorphic Templates
 By using Handlebars.lucee, an application can render output on the server using the same tempating library as in Javascript.
 This allows for quickly rendering on the server initial page loads, and then updating fragments from AJAX on the client.